S10143806H/rtd_debug/doc/en/source/ambd_arduino/examples/peripheral/I2C - Use I2C to receive data from Arduino UNO.rst

 ##########################################################################
-[RTL8722DM MINI] I2C - Use I2C to receive data from Arduino UNO
+I2C - Use I2C to receive data from Arduino UNO
 ##########################################################################

 .. role:: raw-html(raw)